bkleinen/bkleinen.github.io/classes/ss2021/info1/labs/exercise-04.md

 **Clock time**

-0. Adapt the clock-display to display the time American-style (i.e. 12-hour clock and am / pm).
+Adapt the clock-display to display the time American-style (i.e. 12-hour clock and am / pm).
 You will have to include the am/pm in the time!
 Make sure your displayString has exactly this format:
     <pre>06:15 am</pre>
 Also, if you want to introduce a new parameter to the setTime method, make sure that the old setTime method is still working using 24h-Format.
 Same goes for the constructor - add a third constructor if you want an alternative parameter list.

-1. There are at least two ways in which you could have implemented exercise 0 - one keeps the time internally as a 24-hour clock and adapts the output, the other keeps the time internally as it is displayed.
-Whichever way you chose for exercise 0, implement the other in a new BlueJ project.
+There are at least two ways to implement the clock display - one keeps the time internally as a 24-hour clock and adapts the output, the other keeps the time internally as it is displayed.
+Chose one way for now.
+You will need to implement the display the other way next week.
-Name the project folders "clock-display-ampm-24" and "clock-display-ampm-int" respectively.
-2. Which implementation was better?
-Why?
-Please elaborate.
-3. Make your clock into an alarm clock by adding an alarm.
-You should be able to set the alarm time and turn the alarm on and off.
-When the clock reaches the alarm time, it should ring (writing "Riiiiiiiing!" to the terminal is sufficient).
-4. (For the bored): Research "Threads" and make the clock increment automatically every second.

-**Hint**
-If you've completed Assignments 0-3, your ClockDisplay class should have these methods (possibly more):

-{% highlight java %}
-    public class ClockDisplay
-        {
-            public ClockDisplay(){... }
-            public ClockDisplay(int hour, int minute){... }
-            public void timeTick(){... }
-            public void setTime(int hour, int minute){... }
-            public void setAlarmTime(int hour, int minute){... }
-            public String getTime(){... }
-        }
-    {% endhighlight %}